deltafi/deltafi/deltafi-docs/docs/operating/metrics.md

 * Last Seen on Flows - A list of flows with the most recent flow activity
 * Processing Report - A flow level report on flow activity for a given time period

-In addition, there are Dashboards with logs, audit logging information, and logging per action.
+In addition, there are Dashboards with logs, audit logging information, and logging per action (available in Kubernetes installations).

+> **Note for Compose deployments**: Log viewing in Compose deployments uses Dozzle rather than Grafana dashboards.
+See [Consolidated Logging (Compose)](/operating/logging) for details.

 ## Metrics APIs